 JVET-M0257 CE7-related: coefficient scanning and last position coding for TUs of greater than 32 width or height [M. Coban, M. Karczewicz (Qualcomm)]

 This document proposes to limit the coefficient scans to non-zero out region (i.e., upper left non-zero width x non-zero height region) of transform units (TU) with greater than 32 width or height.
-The scans within the non-zero out region are identical to correspondig non-zero width by non-zero height TUs.
+The scans within the non-zero out region are identical to corresponding non-zero width by non-zero height TUs.
 The simulations results show 0.00% AI, -0.01% RA, -0.01% LB BD-Rate versus the VTM-3.0 anchor for common test conditions.

 This contribution addresses the same issues of high frequency zeroing as JVET-M0250 and JVET-M0251.
 It proposes to scan only the portions of the transform blocks that have not been zeroed out.
 Conceptually, this contribution tries to achieve the same goals as JVET-M0250 and JVET-M0251, but using slightly different encoder implementations.